-Software analysis lies at the core of these tools and techniques.
-Software analysis is a body of work that concerns discovering formal facts about a given program.
-Many diverse software analysis approaches exist, each with their own strengths, weaknesses, and applications to testing, debugging, performance, and cyber security.
+At the heart of this course is a body of work called software analysis which concerns automatically discovering useful properties of a given program.
+Many diverse software analysis approaches exist, each with their own strengths, limitations, and applications to testing, debugging, performance, and security.

 In general, this course introduces software analysis and testing topics in the order in which they can be integrated into a software development lifecycle.